awslabs/LISA/lib/docs/admin/deploy.md

 ```

 **Important Notes:**
 - The cache is platform-specific.
-Generate it on a system matching your Docker base image (e.g., Amazon Linux 2023 for `python:3.13-slim` which is Debian-based, so you may want to use a Debian-based system)
+Generate it on a system matching your Docker base image (e.g., for `python:3.13-slim` which is Debian-based, so you may want to use a Debian-based system)
 - The `prisma version` command downloads binaries for your current platform
 - Both `prisma/` and `prisma-python/` directories are required for offline operation